JonahFidel/COSC101/README.md

 Student: Jonah Fidel

-This course was an introduction to programming using python Many of the excercises included are rudimentary python programs designed to teach basic programming skills
+This course was an introduction to programming using python.
+The excercises included are rudimentary python programs designed to teach basic programming skills.